Save 10% on Blank Bags with Coffee Bag Labels - Use code BUNDLEDUP through 3/31

 The nitty gritty, a.k.a. artwork specifications

-When you’re ready to send over your CMYK-converted, fully-image-embedded artwork using ShareFile, just reach out to your customer rep for the best link.
-Our team might come back with tweaks or best-practice-based suggestions, but only out of genuine care for your final product.
+When you’re ready to send over your CMYK-converted, fully-image-embedded artwork, just log in to your account and upload the design to your project.
+Our prepress team might come back with tweaks or suggestions based on best practice, but only out of genuine care for your final product.
+Once everything looks good, you’ll receive a digital proof for your approval and can order a free flat proof as well.
+(More about proofs later.)

 You probably still have questions.

 Which is super understandable.
-In fact, we’ve planned for it with an FAQ list that covers the most common and widely-applicable stuff.
-You’ll find even more solutions neatly organized on our website, but if even that didn’t cover your quandary, just hop on a live chat with our customer service or prepress teams!
+In fact, we’ve planned for it with an FAQ list that covers the most common and widely applicable stuff.
+If that didn’t cover your quandary, just hop on a live chat with our customer service or prepress teams!
+We also cover some design definitions for beginners in our blog, and a few common artwork mistakes here.

-Artwork that’s press-ready just means the file we get meets our list of Artwork Specifications (color, bleed, etc.) and doesn’t need to get sent back to you for adjustments.
+• Artwork that’s press-ready just means the file meets our list of Artwork Specifications (color, bleed, etc.) and doesn’t need to get sent back to you for adjustments.

-CMYK is a color profile for design files that are destined for print.
-The letters actually stand for cyan, magenta, yellow, and black – the four colors of ink that are used in our printing process.
+• CMYK is a color profile for design files that are destined for print.
+The letters stand for cyan, magenta, yellow, and black – the four colors of ink that are used in our printing process.
 RGB is another common color profile, but it's meant for screen presentation (e.g. websites), not physical dyes.
+Designing in CMYK from the start will keep you from experiencing unexpected color changes when your artwork goes to print.

 To change your artwork's color profile, just follow the steps below:

-If a message pops up saying your file is missing links, you didn’t embed at least one image (or file) within your design.
-An embedded item has its data integrated directly into your artwork, while linked items actually just “point” to a file located elsewhere.
-If you send over artwork with linked items, we’ll just see a blank space where those items were.
+• A missing link means that you didn’t embed at least one image within your design.
+An embedded image has its data “baked” into your artwork file, while linked items just “point” to the image file on your computer.
+If you send over artwork with a link, we’ll just see a blank space where those images were.

 The proof is in… well, the proofs.

-When we ship you a flat proof, we also send along a sample of a blank, formed bag or pouch (which arrives as a three-dimensional, shelf-ready piece) from our sample pack.
-We highly encourage test-filling your product in the sample bag to ensure there are no surprises when filling your product into your custom-packaging.
-We do offer “formed” proofs for most of our custom products – just keep in mind that due to the extra work to form them, they are $400 each.
+When we ship you a flat proof, we also send along a sample of a blank bag or pouch from our sample pack.
+We highly encourage test-filling your product in the sample bag to ensure there are no surprises when filling your product.
+We do offer “formed” proofs for most of our custom products – just keep in mind that, due to the extra work to form them, they are $400 each.

 The final touches.

-If your proof is looking good, congratulations!
+If you’ve approved your proof, congratulations!
 You’re on the cusp of custom-printed packaging that’ll knock the socks off your competition.